rfbproto/rfbproto/rfbproto.rst

 the key shall be padded with zeroes.

 Note: The lowest bit of each byte is considered the first bit and the highest discarded as parity.
-This is the reserve order of most implementations of DES so the key may require adjustment to give the expected result.
+This is the reverse order of most implementations of DES so the key may require adjustment to give the expected result.